"Tu vorbești engleza și eu vorbesc româna."

 Translation:You speak English and I speak Romanian.

-"engleza" and "româna" are the articulated forms of the nouns "engleză" and "română".
+"engleza" and "româna" are the articulated forms (with definite article) of the nouns "engleză" and "română".

 "engleza" means 'the language' and "engleză" means 'language'.